-What makes it wrong is when we spend an incredible amount of time on them that we end up using our time intended for creating, practicing our chosen crafts, developing ourselves, building meaningful relationships, adventures, spending quality time with our loved ones, doing what we truly love, and fulfilling our dreams.
+What makes it regretful is when we spend an incredible amount of time on them that we end up losing the hours we could have used for creating, practicing our chosen crafts, developing ourselves, building meaningful relationships, adventures, spending quality time with our loved ones, doing what we truly love, and fulfilling our dreams.

 It’s not too late.
 We can still discipline ourselves.

 Today… let’s try something new.

 Let’s do one thing that will lead us closer to our dreams/goals.